ga4gh/data-security/AAI/AAIConnectProfile.md

     can be used just to help inform if that is what a data owner or data holder needs.

--   `aud`: REQUIRED.
-MUST contain the Oauth Client ID of the relying party.
+-   `aud`: OPTIONAL.
+If provided, it MUST contain the Oauth Client ID of the relying party.

 -   `iat`: REQUIRED.
 Time issued.